hurxl/Red2D/README.md

 - Get beam center and SDD by fitting standard samples (AgBh, Si, CeO2)
 - Make and apply masks on images
 - Perform circular average or sector average with solid angle correction.
-- Normalize 1D I-q profiles with exposure time, transmittance, sample thickness, absolute intensity correction, and also support cell and solvent subtraction.
+- Normalize 1D I-q profiles with exposure time, transmittance, sample thickness, absolute intensity correction, and support cell and solvent subtraction.

 ## Other features

 - Batch reduction of multiple images
 - Support tilted detector
-- Fit standard samples even when beam center is outside the image
+- Fit standard samples even when the beam center is outside the image
-- ROI mask and sector mask avilable
+- ROI mask and sector mask are available
 - Azimuthal angle vs q profiles
 - Combining multiple images into one image

 ## Requirement

-- Igor Pro 9.0 or later (Nighly builds is recommended to prevent a few errors of Igor Pro itself.)
+- Igor Pro 9.1 or later (Igor Pro 9.0 contains a bug that prevents this package from working correctly.)
-- This package has been tested on MacOS and Windows.
+- This package has been tested on macOS and Windows.
 - This package does not support Igor 8 or older.

 ## Usage

-- Please refer to the manual, included in the Red2D.zip, for step by step introcution.
+- Please refer to the manual, included in the Red2D.zip, for a step-by-step introduction.

 ## Author